Underrated Marvel Comics: See Timely Results

 • Starting in 2005, Peter David goes back in on X-Factor with Madrox becoming a private eye.
 With all the superhero insanity counterbalanced by grounded characters, it’s something to remember.

-• Multiple Man brings Madrox back into the field, just don’t think too hard about a dupe trying to kill him with time travel.
-Just have fun and roll with it.
+• Multiple Man brings Madrox back into the field.
+Just don’t think too hard about a dupe trying to kill him with time travel.
+Have fun and roll with it.

 Milligan and Allred’s X-(X)

 Peter Milligan and Mike Allred’s sub-franchise takes mutants in a new and welcome direction.
-As the main team deals with the usual drama, Milligan and Allred embraces the absurd side of mutants in celebrity satire.
+Milligan and Allred embraces the absurd side of mutants in celebrity satire.
 Because what better way to break conventions?

-• The initial series X-Force makes Liefeld’s teams look like losers.
+• The first series X-Force makes Liefeld’s teams look like losers.

 • The series even goes fully meta when Marvel has it’s name changed to X-Statix.